-Looking at your Google Analytics, you won’t ever see “Google Posts” as a referral source nor will you find “Google My Business.”
+Looking at your Google Analytics, you won’t ever see “Google Posts” as a referral source nor will you find “Google Business Profile.”
 For this reason, it’s important to add UTM tracking codes in your post URLs.
 UTM codes are snippets of code attached to the end of a URL that can be used to pinpoint specific sources of traffic to your website.

 For more information on how to create UTM codes check out How to Use UTM Parameters to Track Social Media Success.